Residential Services

 Emergency Shelter

-While in the shelter, children receive 24/7 care that includes crisis support, counseling, academic help, recreational activities, healthy meals, transportation, and advocacy.
-Most children stay for about two weeks while a more permanent living arrangement is found.
-Those who need long-term care may be placed in one of our three group homes until they reach adulthood.
+Most children stay for approximately two weeks while a more permanent placement is arranged.
+Those requiring long-term foster care may transition to one of our three group homes, where they often remain until they reach adulthood.

 Group Homes